ShenhanQian/SpeechDrivesTemplates/README.md

 - We also support dataset caching (`DATASET.CACHING`) to further speed up data loading.
     > If you encounter errors in the dataloader like `RuntimeError: received 0 items of ancdata`, please increase `ulimit` by running the command `ulimit -n 262144`. (refer to this [issue](https://github.com/pytorch/pytorch/issues/973))

-- To run any module other than the main files in the root directory, for example the `core\datasets\speech2gesture.py` file, you should run `python -m core.datasets.speech2gesture` rather than `python core\datasets\speech2gesture.py`.
+- To run any module other than the main files in the root directory, for example the `core\datasets\gesture_dataset.py` file, you should run `python -m core.datasets.gesture_dataset` rather than `python core\datasets\gesture_dataset.py`.
 This is an interesting problem of Python's relative importing.

 ```